wp-plugins/cm-email-blacklist/readme.txt

 **More Plugins by CreativeMinds**

-* [CM Enhanced ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Parses posts for defined glossary terms and adds links to the static glossary page containing the definition and a tooltip with the definition.
+* [CM Super ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Easily create Glossary, Encyclopedia or Dictionary of your terms and show tooltip in posts and pages while hovering.
+Many powerful features.
+* [CM Download manager](http://wordpress.org/extend/plugins/cm-download-manager) - Allow users to upload, manage, track and support documents or files in a directory listing structure for others to use and comment.
+* [CM Answers](http://wordpress.org/extend/plugins/cm-answers/) - Allow users to post questions and answers (Q&A) in a stackoverflow style forum which is easy to use, customize and install. w Social integration..
+* [CM Invitation Codes](http://wordpress.org/extend/plugins/cm-invitation-codes/) - Allows more control over site registration by adding managed groups of invitation codes.
 * [CM Multi MailChimp List Manager](http://wordpress.org/extend/plugins/multi-mailchimp-list-manager/) - Allows users to subscribe/unsubscribe from multiple MailChimp lists.

-* [CM Invitation Codes](http://wordpress.org/extend/plugins/cm-invitation-codes/) - Allows more control over site registration by adding managed groups of invitation codes.

-* [CM Answers](http://wordpress.org/extend/plugins/cm-answers/) - Allow users to post questions and answers in stackoverflow style.

 == Installation ==